Capture of Combles: British-French offensive preparations

 The British conformed to the French preference for afternoon attacks, which meant that the final bombardment would take place in daylight.
 The British preferred dawn attacks to avoid the attacking infantry waiting for too long in the front-line, vulnerable to German counter-bombardment.
 Tank policy had been decided at a meeting on 19 September, where the vulnerability of tanks waiting in advanced positions from dawn to zero hour, led to a decision by the Fourth Army commander, General Henry Rawlinson to keep them in reserve, ready to advance if they were needed.
-The XIV Corps commander, Major-General Rudolph Cavan, put all four divisions of the corps in line, to give them narrower fronts, the easier to deploy supporting infantry.
+The XIV Corps commander, Major-General Lord Cavan, put all four divisions of the corps in line, to give them narrower fronts, the easier to deploy supporting infantry.
 The German defences on the flanks were too close for an artillery bombardment and the corps substituted a Stokes mortar and machine-gun barrage to begin at zero hour.
-At 5:50 a.m. on 24 September, the 1/9th Battalion London Regiment of the 169th Brigade, 56th Division, bombed down Combles Trench towards the French 73rd Regiment, as it attacked from the south-east towards the British but German reinforcements forced the bombers back to their start line.
+At 5:50 a.m. on 24 September, the 1/9th Battalion London Regiment of the 169th Brigade, 56th (1/1st London) Division, bombed down Combles Trench towards the French 73rd Regiment, as it attacked from the south-east towards the British but German reinforcements forced the bombers back to their start line.

-The 95th Brigade of the 5th Division held the right flank of a 2000 yd front from the north edge of Bouleaux Wood on the east slope of Ginchy–Telegraph Hill, on the left of the 56th Division which held the line in Bouleaux Wood.
+The 95th Brigade of the 5th Division held the right flank of a 2000 yd front from the north edge of Bouleaux Wood on the east slope of Ginchy–Telegraph Hill, on the left of the 56th (1/1st London) Division which held the line in Bouleaux Wood.
 German posts had been dug on the near side of the valley and dug-outs in the light railway embankment were held by infantry and machine-guns.
-The 56th Division was to form a defensive flank facing south-east over Combles.
+The 56th (1/1st London) Division was to form a defensive flank facing south-east over Combles.
 During the night, two tanks allotted to the division moved forward to rendezvous in the quarry west of Leuze Wood.
 All three brigades of the division were in line, the 169th Brigade on the right between Combles and Leuze Wood, the 167th Brigade in the centre along Beef and Bully trenches and the 168th Brigade on the left in Middle Copse and in new trenches being dug ready to envelop Bouleaux Wood.
 The 1/4th London, the right-hand battalion of the 168th Brigade, was to clear the northern end of Bouleaux Wood and to establish a line of posts overlooking the ravine, while the London Scottish on the left continued the defensive flank in the direction of Morval.